Sunday, December 14, 2025

 · Sage Vasishta narrating details of the creation of the world to Shri Rama.

-· Shri Rama killing Mareecha
+· Ravana’s meeting with Mareecha and Shri Rama killing Mareecha

 · Sita finding fault with Lakshmana, as the latter refuses to go after Shri Rama